-- Joint operations facility for police, fire, public works, and information technology services - Houses fire administration, training, an emergency operations center, public safety communications, traffic monitoring center, and information technology resources - FEMA hardened lower level, standard upper level construction
+Joint operations facility for police, fire, public works, and information technology services.
+The JOF will house fire administration, training, an emergency operations center, public safety communications, traffic monitoring center, and information technology resources.
+The lower level will be a FEMA hardened facility.

-- Police and fire communications housed together provides efficiency in both: - Operations ability for public safety communications dispatchers to work together during critical incidents. - Technology shared technology resources, such as public safety radio and computer aided dispatching software, can be housed in a single resource and duplication of services is avoided - Need for a co-located communications center indicated in the Mission Critical Partners independent study of Lee's Summit public safety communications in 2021 - Allows for expansion of communication services when needed - Provides better training opportunities for police safety dispatchers
+Police and fire communications housed together provides efficiency in both operations and technology.
+Public safety communications dispatchers to work together during critical incidents.
+Shared technology resources, such as public safety radio and computer aided dispatching software, can be housed in a single resource to avoid duplication of services.